michalis0/BigScaleAnalytics/week4/readme.md

-# Data Cleaning (on the Cloud)
+# Data Cleaning and Prep

 Just like data collection, data preparation can be a very time-consuming task for data scientists.
-In this week, we will see how to use a dedicated tool, Cloud Dataprep (by Trifacta), to make data exploration and cleaning more intuitive and eventually faster.
+This week, we will see how to use a dedicated tool, [Cloud Dataprep](https://cloud.google.com/dataprep) offered on the Google Cloud, to make data exploration and cleaning more intuitive and eventually faster.

 ## Goals